Sermon: Race, Gender, and Sexuality In the Beginning

 A better category for us to use as Christians is “ethnicity,” which refers to a person’s ancestry, culture, and language and maps fairly well onto the biblical concept of “ethnos,” from which the English word “ethnicity” is derived.
 For example, the racial category of “White” therefore contains hundreds of distinct ethnicities like French, German, Spanish, Russian, and English, just as the racial category of “Asian” contains hundreds of distinct ethnicities including Japanese, Chinese, Thai, and Vietnamese.

 But look closely at Gen. 2.
 Yes, God clearly creates two biological categories of male and female, who come together sexually in marriage to produce children.
 But this chapter also invokes social categories.
 Gen. 2:24 says “Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.”
-Not the reference to just not biological categories like “man” and “woman”, but to social categories like “mother” and “father” and “wife.”
+Note the reference to just not biological categories like “man” and “woman”, but to social categories like “mother” and “father” and “husband” and “wife.”
 So it’s accurate to say that both sex and gender are God-ordained categories.
 Consequently, the social category of “gender” should be rooted in the biological category of sex.
 As a result, Christians should reject the idea that either sex or gender are fluid and can be changed at will.

 Lastly: sexuality.
 The biblical sexual ethic follows directly from a biblical understanding of gender.
 Marriage is a lifelong covenant between a man and a woman and only within this marriage covenant is sex morally permissible.